TechHubLondon/TechHubLondon.github.io/app/README.md

 ## License

-TechHub.London is licensed under the terms of the MIT Licence - see the License.txt file in the root directory for more details.
+TechHub.London is licensed under the terms of the MIT Licence - see the License.txt file for more details.